angband/angband/docs/hacking/compiling.rst

 can't build support for both SDL and SDL2 sound; it is also not possible to build the SDL front end with SDL2 sound or the SDL2 front end with SDL sound).

+There are options to not build a self-contained installation and, instead, organize the files for a typical Linux or Unix layout.
+One such option installs the executable as setgid so the high score and save files can be stored in a centralized location for multiple users.
+To enable that option, pass -DSHARED_INSTALL=ON to cmake.
+To specify the group used for the setgid executable, pass -DINSTALL_GROUP_ID=xxx to cmake where you replace xxx with the name or number of the group to use.
+If you do not set the group, the games group will be used.
+Another option creates a read-only installation with any variable state, including the high score and save files, stored on a per-user basis in the user's own directories.
+To enable that option, pass -DREADONLY_INSTALL=ON to cmake.
+Turning on both SHARED_INSTALL and READONLY_INSTALL is not supported and will cause cmake to exit with an error.
+Turning either SHARED_INSTALL or READONLY_INSTALL when SUPPORT_WINDOWS_FRONTEND
+is on is also not supported and will cause cmake to exit with an error.
+To customize where the shared and read-only installations place files, pass -DCMAKE_INSTALL_PREFIX=prefix to install all the files within the given prefix (i.e. using -DCMAKE_INSTALL_PREFIX=/opt/Angband-4.2.3 would place all the files within /opt/Angband-4.2.3 or it's subdirectories).
+For finer-grained placement of the files within the given prefix, you could also set CMAKE_INSTALL_BINDIR (for the subdirectory of prefix where the executable will be placed; by default that is bin), CMAKE_INSTALL_DATAROOTDIR (for the subdirectory of prefix to hold read-only data not configured for the site; by default that is share), CMAKE_INSTALL_SYSCONFDIR (for the subdrectory of prefix to hold data configured for the site; by default that is etc), and CMAKE_INSTALL_SHAREDSTATEDIR (for the subdirectory of prefix to hold writable persistent state; by default that is com).
+Because paths to the data are hardwired in the executable, setting the destination directory when running make (i.e. by setting DESTDIR) is not supported and will not work in general: set the destination when running cmake by setting the variables mentioned above.

 Cross-building for Windows with Mingw
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~